fr3fou/nectar/README.md

 # nectar

-Detecting musical notes from an audio input through the use of (Fast) Fourier Transforms in Go from scratch.
+Detecting musical notes from an audio input through the use of (Fast) Fourier Transforms in Go.

 ## TODO